 Students can also enroll in the Business Administration A.S./B.S. program, a joint program between Jefferson and SUNY Potsdam.
-Courses for the B.S. degree are taught at Jefferson's Extended Learning Center or online.
+Courses for the bachelor’s degree are taught by SUNY Potsdam faculty on SUNY Jefferson’s campus through the Higher Education Center and online.

 “I love helping my students achieve their dreams in any way I can, whether it’s securing scholarships for them, helping prepare them for future study, or just seeing their dreams realized when they get that job they’ve applied for; it’s so rewarding to be a part of that.”Kathryn Brownell

 Associate professor of business